Home / World Travel Guides / Andorra Travel Guide: Skiing, Hiking & Shopping in the Pyrenees

 Where Is Andorra & Why Visit?

-High in the Pyrenees, between France and Spain, lies Andorra — a small but sovereign country with a big reputation for skiing, hiking, and shopping.
-Often confused as a region of its neighbours, Andorra is very much a country in its own right, with its own government, traditions, and culture.
-Though it is not part of the European Union or Schengen Area, it uses the euro (€), making it convenient for international travellers.
+Although people sometimes assume Andorra is simply part of Spain or France, it is very much an independent country in its own right, with its own government, traditions, and long political history.
+It is not part of the European Union or the Schengen Area, yet it uses the euro (€), which makes life easier for most international visitors.

 Quick Facts About Andorra